TABLE OF CONTENTS

 • Transmission range.
 12.4 miles (20 km)

 • LiDAR sensor.
-Compatible with the Zenmuse L2 LiDAR payload.
+Compatible with the Zenmuse L2 LiDAR payload and other enterprise payloads.

 2. Microdrones mdLiDAR1000